-To use these guideposts in a way that is actually meaningful and actionable, Jorge suggested “evaluate the output of guideposts three, four and five in order to create a platform for growth that is sustainable and avoids risks that could put you in a position to behave differently from peers in your sector.”
+To use these guideposts in a way that is actually meaningful and actionable, Baker Tilly suggested “evaluate the output of guideposts three, four and five in order to create a platform for growth that is sustainable and avoids risks that could put you in a position to behave differently from peers in your sector.”

 Integrated data gives organizations the ability to plan properly, respond thoughtfully and transform how they not only react to changes to their supply chain, but also drive profitable growth.

 Once an organization is employing data analytics to be more proactive, it can use that information to change the “DNA” of its supply chain with confident and assertive measures.
 Before March 2020, it would have been unthinkable for a well-oiled supply chain organization to change what it has been doing for years.
 The pandemic has made it necessary, even imperative, for organizations to institute drastic changes to survive the current economy and to move forward in a post-pandemic world.
 It has triggered organizations to reconsider and rework the operational excellence that has been woven into the DNA of its supply chain and then implement the technological updates required to survive the next disruption that may be around the corner.